robergut/capstone_project/README.md

 # How to test the project:

-1. Change the content of the `job_description.txt` file in the resources directory, for a different job description
+This projects uses chatGPT to evaluate if a Resume fits with a Job description.

-2. Change the `resume.docx` for another file to test
+First, you need to define as environment vaiable the chatGPT token in `OPENAI_API_KEY` var.

-3. Run the following code
+To execute, you need to run bellow commants
 ```
     source venv/bin/activate
     pip install -r requirements.txt
     export FLASK_APP=app
     export FLASK_ENV=development
     flask --debug run
 ```